26 May 2014 3 Comments

 After 4 or 5 strong contractions our little girl was born (6:41pm…less than 2 hours after my water was broken).
 My midwife put her right on my chest and my husband and I just cried hysterically.
 Here she was, our precious little girl!
 WE DID IT!
 Our beautiful Leora (which means “my light” in Hebrew) was 9.4 pound, 21 1/2 in. long baby (with no tears)!

 One thing I really focused on for this pregnancy was the idea of “moving into discomfort”.
 Prenatal yoga helped me to learn the coping skills needed when I wanted to take “flight”.
 I really worked on how to breathe, create positive beliefs and affirmations and to face fear head on.
 During labor, it is only natural to want to make the “pain” go away and so moving out of discomfort seems to be the end goal.
 But what I learned is that when we face our fears, do the introspection work beforehand, prepare ourselves and surround ourselves with a supportive network of supportive people… then moving into discomfort is not as scary anymore.
 Giving birth has empowered me to believe in my true potential and have the confidence in my body!
-I am forever indebted to my birth team: the midwives/nurses at New Birth Company, my incredible doula/massage therapist, my prenatal chiropractor and my inspiring yoga teachers at Darling Yoga.
+I am forever indebted to my birth team: the midwives/nurses at New Birth Company and my incredible doula/massage therapist!
 Thank you for surrounding me with so much support, love and light during my pregnancy and birth!